Cormega: 2010s

 Cormega's latest album, Mega Philosophy, was entirely produced by frequent collaborator Large Professor.

 On December 26, 2018, he released his first EP MEGA.

 2020s

 Cormega appeared on Nas' King's Disease in 2020, reuniting with members of the defunct The Firm supergroup.

-In November 2022, Cormega released his long-awaited album, The Realness II, to rave reviews.
+In November 2022, Cormega released his long-awaited next album, The Realness II, to rave reviews.
 It served as a sequel to his 2001 debut album The Realness.